Globular weak $\omega$-categories as models of a type theory: Type theory for weak -categories

-\paragraph{Depth of a term} In order to study the theory $\CaTT$, we perform a lot of structural induction on the terms.
-However it is not always clear when these inductions well-founded.
-We thus introduce the notion of \emph{depth} of a term and of a substitution, as an help to perform these inductions, providing a bounded parameter that strictly decreases along the induction.
-This notion should not be confused with the one of coherence depth, that we introduce in \secr{syn-catt}.
-It is defined as follows
+\paragraph{Depth of a term.} In order to study the theory $\CaTT$, we often reason by structural induction on terms.
+In order to justify that these inductions are well-founded, we introduce the notion of \emph{depth} of a term and of a substitution.
+It is the natural number $\depth(t)$ (\resp{} $\depth(\gamma)$) defined by induction on the term $t$ (\resp{} substitution $\gamma$) by

-The depth of a term expresses exactly how many nested term constructors are needed to write a given term.
+Informally, the depth of a term expresses how many nested term constructors are needed to write it, and similarly for substitution.
+It should not be confused with the notion of ``coherence depth'', introduced in \secr{syn-catt}.

-\paragraph{Terms in the empty context.} An important property that we can prove on the theory $\CaTT$, using induction on the depth of term, is that the there is no way to build a term within the empty context. \begin{lemma} In the theory $\CaTT$ there is no term derivable in the empty context \end{lemma} \begin{proof} We prove this result by induction on the depth of the term.
-First note that there is not variable derivable in the empty context.
+\paragraph{Terms in the empty context.} An important property that we can prove on the theory $\CaTT$, using induction on the depth of terms, is that the there is no way to build a term in the empty context.

+\begin{lemma} In the theory $\CaTT$ there is no term derivable in the empty context. \end{lemma} \begin{proof} We prove this result by induction on the depth of the term.
+First note that no variable is derivable in the empty context.
 A term of depth $d+1$ in the empty context has to be constructed using a substitution $\emptycontext \to\GD$ of depth $d$, where $\GD$ is a ps-context.
 Since $\GD$ is non-empty, such a substitution has to be built out of terms that are derivable in the empty context.
 Since the substitution is of depth at most $d$, these terms are of depth at most $d$ also, and by induction there is no such term, hence there is no such substitution.
 This proves that there is no term of depth $d+1$ in the context $\emptycontext$. \end{proof}

-\paragraph{Variables of the characteristic substitution.} The side conditions in the rules~$\regle{op}$ and~$\regle{coh}$ both use expressions of the form $\Var{t:A}$.
-Using Lemma~\ref{lemma:up-disk-catt}, we can reformulate this condition slightly. \begin{lemma} Consider a context $\GG\vdash$, together with a term $\GG\vdash t:A$, then we have the following equalities of sets
+\paragraph{Variables of the characteristic substitution.} Using Lemma~\ref{lemma:up-disk-catt}, we can slightly reformulate the side conditions of the rules~$\regle{op}$ and~$\regle{coh}$, which involve expressions of the form $\Var{t:A}$.

+\begin{lemma} Consider a context $\GG\vdash$, together with a term $\GG\vdash t:A$, then the following sets of variables are equal: